cytoscape/cytoscape.js-blog/_posts/2017-06-13-contributing.md

 For code contributions, most discussion will occur on the pull request (PR) for that contribution.
 We ask that discussions 1) are kept civil and 2) are kept helpful.

+> If you are starting work on a larger feature/ significant change, open a GitHub issue before getting started to coordinate your work with other work going into Cytoscape.js.
+For smaller changes and bugfixes, such coordination/ approval isn't necessary.

 ## Contributing